Rendering SVG with KiCad scripting API

 This may appear elementary, but doing things without any proper docs and with APIs that lacks some features can take quite a while.
 Getting to this state took at somewhere between 8 and 10 hours of reading the documentation, reading the source code and trial & error.

-In my opinion, an API layer should expose everything that is needed.
-A few parts don't have a swig proxy and this is a pain to get around.
+In my opinion, an API layer should either expose everything that need to access what the API is for or should not exist, no in-between.
+A few parts don't have a swig proxy and are a pain to get around.
+I would also have expected a better doc of the api from such a big project.

-But then again, KiCad is free and open-source you can't rant at the devs (or anything really), it's a fantastic tool.
-If I had more time, I could implement it and ask to merge it upstream and solve it for everyone.
-However, I simply don't have the time.
+But then again, KiCad is free and open-source you can't rant at the devs (or anything really).
+If I had more time, I could implement it and ask to merge it upstream and solve it for everyone, however I do have a life.